-Query the Questionable Status Event register.
+Query the Questionable Status event register.
 The power supply returns a decimal value which corresponds to the binary-weighted sum of all bits in the register.
+These bits are latched.
+Reading the event register clears it.

 STATus:QUEStionable:ENABle <enable value>